 Review summary: Canon 100D vs Leica X Typ 113

 So what conclusions can be drawn?
-Is the Canon 100D better than the Leica X Typ 113 or vice versa?
-The listing below highlights the relative strengths of the two models.
+Is there a clear favorite between the Canon 100D and the Leica X Typ 113?
+Which camera is better?
+Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (17.9 vs 16.1MP) with a 5% higher linear resolution.